 5. Employee Training

 Every person in your organization should be up to speed with your company’s records management policies and procedures.
 Distribute written copies of your records retention policy so employees don’t have to guess whether a file or important data should be stored or destroyed.
 Schedule ongoing training sessions to keep staff up to date on evolving compliance and privacy protection regulations and trends.
-The more you educate your employees on records management best practices, the more your organization can handle information in a secure and organized manner.
+So the more you educate your employees on records management best practices, the more your organization can handle information in a secure and organized manner.

 For more records management tips, please call us at 800-685-9034 or complete the form on this page.